craig8196/math-help-queue/README.md

 1. Clone this repository.

-2. Install required Ruby Gems as found in the [Gemfile](Gemfile)
+2. Install required Ruby Gems as found in the [Gemfile](Gemfile).

-3. Enter your mysql username, password, and host into the respective fields of the [DB Configuration File](config/database.yml)
+3. Enter your mysql username, password, and host into the respective fields of the [DB Configuration File](config/database.yml).
+This is for production use only.
+Sqlite3 is used for development and testing.

 4. Create the database by executing the following at the command line:

-        rake db:create
-        rake db:migrate
+        rake db:setup

 5. Run the server: